-As you all know electronic document management software (EDMS or DMS in short) is a computer program based system used to manage, track, store and reduce paperwork for your business.
-Now if you are planning to opt for a DMS, the first thing you need to decide on, is whether you want a cloud-based system or an onsite system.
+As you all know, electronic document management software (EDMS or DMS in short) is a computer program-based system used to manage, track, store and reduce paperwork for your business.
+If you choose to have a DMS, the first thing you need to decide on is whether to use a cloud-based system or not.

-- This system works in a cycle which converts paper documents into digital records in Google Drive and allows document scanning
+2. This system works in a cycle that converts paper documents into digital records in Google Drive and allows document scanning

-- Storing different types of documents like word-processing files, emails, PDF’s and spreadsheets.
+- Scanning and storing different documents like word-processing files, PDFs, emails, spreadsheets.

-- Can search entire library files with a single keyword.
+- You can search the entire library of files in just a few clicks.

 - The cloud-based system will track who has accessed the documents and when.

 - Restore previous versions of edited documents.